Prof MLA Le Cordeur, STD (UWC), BEd (Unisa), BAHons (UWC), MEd, PhD (Stell)

 Curriculum Studies, Social Sciences, Mathematics, Science & Technology

-Chris Reddy is a professor in Curriculum studies in the faculty of Education at Stellenbosch University.
+Chris Reddy is an emeritus professor in the Department of Curriculum studies in the Faculty of Education at Stellenbosch University.
 His research interests include Curriculum Studies, Environmental Education and Teacher Education.
 He has published regularly in all three areas and publications include journal articles, book chapters and popular articles in professional journals.
 He lectures on and co-ordinates post graduate teacher education programmes and co-ordinates the Masters in Education (MEd) in the Department of Curriculum Studies.
 Chris Reddy is also the co-ordinator of the Environmental Education Programme, University of Stellenbosch (EEPUS), a unit which does research and development work as part of social impact of the faculty.
 He has been awarded many research grants for conducting his research projects from parastatal organisations as well as private foundations and trusts.
 He has been involved with funded national research projects and also served as project leader for projects in Stellenbosch and other parts of the country with in-service teachers.

 Email address: cpsr@sun.ac.za